 You have not disappointed in the first 12 years of the event.
 The runners greatly appreciate the enthusiasm you have shown as they pass through your neighborhoods – the cheering, the candy and fruit, the colorful balloons, the cool mist from a garden hose – all great gestures that make this event so wonderful.

 We understand the race impacts your routine for a few hours on a spring Sunday, but we’d like to share with you the positives aspects of the race of which you may not be aware.
-Did you know that last year $25 million was pumped into the Orange County economy as a result of the race?
-Did you know that the event has also generated more than $3.5 million for charity?
+Did you know that in 2016, $19 million was pumped into the Orange County economy as a result of the race?
+Did you know that the event has also generated more than $4.5 million for charity?
 Local charities such as Susan G. Komen, John Wayne Cancer Foundation, and the OC Bar Foundation, to name a few, have all benefited from the event.